Church of Our Lady of Refuge - Brooklyn, N.Y. (photo: Joe Vitacco)

 Brooklyn Daily Eagle (Brooklyn Public Library, Brooklyn Collection).
 Postcard.

-Vitacco, Joe.
-Color photos of present church and Kilgen organ.
+Vitacco, Joseph.
+Color photos of present church building and Kilgen organ.